FRRouting/frr/COMMUNITY.md

 GNU coding style apply to the following parts:

-* lib/
+* `lib/`
-* zebra/
+* `zebra/`
-* bgpd/
+* `bgpd/`
-* ospfd/
+* `ospfd/`
-* ospf6d/
+* `ospf6d/`
-* isisd/
+* `isisd/`
-* ripd/
+* `ripd/`
-* ripngd/
+* `ripngd/`
-* vtysh/
+* `vtysh/`

 BSD coding style applies to:

-* ldpd/
+* `ldpd/`

 #### Policy

 The above standards relate to code formatting.
-For other stylistic choices e.g. use of `typedef`, variable naming, etc. refer to the Linux kernel style documentation.
+For other stylistic choices, such as use of `typedef`, variable naming, etc. refer to the Linux kernel style documentation.

-### Compile-Time conditional code
+### Compile-time conditional code

-Many users access PROJECT via binary packages from 3rd party sources;
+Many users access FRR via binary packages from 3rd party sources;
 compile-time code puts inclusion/exclusion in the hands of the package maintainer.
 Please think very carefully before making code conditional at compile time, as it increases regression testing, maintenance burdens, and user confusion.
-In particular, please avoid gratuitous --enable-… switches to the configure script - typically code should be good enough to be in PROJECT, or it shouldn’t be there at all.
+In particular, please avoid gratuitous `--enable-…` switches to the configure script - in general, code should be of high quality and in working condition, or it shouldn’t be in FRR at all.

-When code must be compile-time conditional, try have the compiler make it conditional rather than the C pre-processor - so that it will still be checked by the compiler, even if disabled.
-I.e. this:
+When code must be compile-time conditional, try have the compiler make it conditional rather than the C pre-processor so that it will still be checked by the compiler, even if disabled.
+For example,

 ```
 if (SOME_SYMBOL)
       frobnicate();
 ```

-rather than
+is preferred to

 ```
 #ifdef SOME_SYMBOL